 The Reverse Of The 1981 Susan B Anthony Dollar

-Continuing from the Eisenhower dollar series, the reverse displays the Apollo 11 mission insignia with an eagle landing on the Moon.
-This design, originally created by Michael Collins, shows a left-facing eagle with spread wings descending toward the cratered lunar surface depicted across the lower third, with an olive branch gripped in its talons.
+The reverse displays the Apollo 11 mission insignia — an eagle landing on the Moon, originally created by astronaut Michael Collins as the mission’s emblem.
+The eagle faces left with wings spread, gripping an olive branch, descending toward the cratered lunar surface across the lower third.

-“UNITED STATES OF AMERICA” follows the upper rim’s curve, complemented by “ONE DOLLAR” along the bottom edge.
-Below the eagle’s tail feathers, Gasparro’s initials “FG” appear once more.
-Earth rises in the background above, symbolizing our planet as seen from the moon’s surface.
+“UNITED STATES OF AMERICA” follows the upper rim’s curve, with “ONE DOLLAR” along the bottom edge.
+Earth appears in the background, as seen from the lunar surface.
+Gasparro’s initials “FG” appear again below the eagle’s tail feathers.

 Other Features Of The 1981 Susan B Anthony Dollar

-Both sides feature an eleven-sided inner border created by smooth angular line segments forming an undecagon, a design element meant to differentiate the dollar from the quarter by touch and sight.
-Grooved reeding decorates the edge, though this feature’s similarity to quarter edges actually increased public confusion between the two denominations.
+Both sides feature an eleven-sided inner border — an undecagon — designed to help users distinguish the dollar from the quarter by touch.
+Grooved reeding decorates the edge, though ironically this similarity to the quarter’s edge actually increased public confusion between the two coins.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)